-- (2) The benefits of collaboration, together with active state supervision, outweigh potential adverse impacts.
-Therefore, the legislature intends to exempt from state antitrust laws, and provide immunity through the state action doctrine from federal antitrust laws, activities that are undertaken, reviewed, and approved by the ((effice)) authority pursuant to this chapter that might otherwise be constrained by such laws.
-The legislature does not intend and does not authorize any person or entity to engage in activities not provided for by this chapter, and the legislature neither exempts nor provides immunity for such activities including, but not limited to, agreements among competing providers or carriers to set prices or specific levels of reimbursement for health care services. - Sec.
-2. RCW 43.371.010 and 2015 c 246 s 1 are each reenacted and amended to read as follows:
+(2) The benefits of collaboration, together with active state supervision, outweigh potential adverse impacts.
+Therefore, the legislature intends to exempt from state antitrust laws, and provide immunity through the state action doctrine from federal antitrust laws, activities that are undertaken, reviewed, and approved by the authority pursuant to this chapter that might otherwise be constrained by such laws.
+The legislature does not intend and does not authorize any person or entity to engage in activities not provided for by this chapter, and the legislature neither exempts nor provides immunity for such activities including, but not limited to, agreements among competing providers or carriers to set prices or specific levels of reimbursement for health care services.
+[2019 c 319 s 1; 2014 c 223 s 9.]
+Effective date-2019 c 319: See note following RCW 43.371.020.

+RCW 43.371.010 Definitions.
 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

-- (1) "Authority" means the health care authority. - 20 (2) "Carrier" and "health carrier" have the same meaning as in 21 RCW 48.43.005. - (3) "Claims data" means the data required by RCW 43.371.030 to be submitted to the database, including billed, allowed and paid amounts, and such additional information as defined by the director in rule. - (4) "Data supplier" means: (a) A carrier, third-party administrator, or a public program identified in RCW 43.371.030 that provides claims data; and (b) a carrier or any other entity that provides claims data to the database at the request of an employer-sponsored self-funded health plan or Taft-Hartley trust health plan pursuant to RCW 43.371.030(1). - 32 (5) "Data vendor" means an entity contracted to perform data 33 collection, processing, aggregation, extracts, analytics, and 34 reporting. - 35 (6) "Database" means the statewide all-payer health care claims 36 database established in RCW 43.371.020. - 37 (7) "Direct patient identifier" means a data variable that 38 directly identifies an individual, including: Names; telephone 39 numbers; fax numbers; social security number; medical record numbers;
+(1) "Authority" means the health care authority.

+(2) "Carrier" and "health carrier" have the same meaning as in RCW 48.43.005.

+(3) "Claims data" means the data required by RCW 43.371.030 to be submitted to the database, including billed, allowed and paid amounts, and such additional information as defined by the director in rule.

+(4) "Data supplier" means: (a) A carrier, third-party administrator, or a public program identified in RCW 43.371.030 that provides claims data; and (b) a carrier or any other entity that provides claims data to the database at the request of an employersponsored self-funded health plan or Taft-Hartley trust health plan pursuant to RCW 43.371.030(1).

+(5) "Data vendor" means an entity contracted to perform data collection, processing, aggregation, extracts, analytics, and reporting.

+(6) "Database" means the statewide all-payer health care claims database established in RCW 43.371.020.

-- 1 health plan beneficiary numbers; account numbers; certificate or - 2 license numbers; vehicle identifiers and serial numbers, including - 3 license plate numbers; device identifiers and serial numbers; web - 4 universal resource locators; internet protocol address numbers; - 5 biometric identifiers, including finger and voice prints; and full - 6 face photographic images and any comparable images.
+(7) "Direct patient identifier" means a data variable that directly identifies an individual, including: Names; telephone numbers; fax numbers; social security number; medical record numbers; health plan beneficiary numbers; account numbers; certificate or license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web universal resource locators; internet protocol address numbers; biometric identifiers, including finger and voice prints; and full face photographic images and any comparable images.